We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 If the bumps don’t respond to treatment — or if you notice painful, fluid-filled blisters after having sex — see your doctor right away.
 Your doctor may be able to make a diagnosis just by looking at the bumps.

-Your doctor can confirm a diagnosis with one of several tests:
+Your doctor can confirm a diagnosis with one of several tests.

 Your doctor will swab a lesion or blister and send the sample to a laboratory for testing.
-The sample can indicate if the herpes virus is causing the outbreak.
+The sample can indicate whether the herpes virus is causing the outbreak.
 Results are ready after about a week.

 HSV DNA tests

 Known as nucleic amplification tests, these are often done using polymerase chain reaction (PCR) to get the virus to quickly multiply itself.
 It’s a quick and accurate way to get an HSV diagnosis.
 Results are available in about 2 hours.

 Herpes serologic test

 Your doctor will take a blood sample and send it to a lab for analysis of certain HSV antibodies.
 This test also takes about a week.